eugenebogaart/Atlas-Azure-Link/README.md

 * Run: terraform apply

 ## Todo:
-* Test with terrafrom 14. and mongodb/atlas provider 0.8.1+ (does not work yet)
+* Test with terrafrom 14.
-* Print out private connection string when script finishes. (wait for > 0.8.2)

 ## Basic Terraform resources in script
 * mongodbatlas_project,  creates an empty project in your Atlas account